minkiml/Knowledge-generation/README.md

-# Base_ML
+# Short introduction to the repo
-This repository contains experimental and prelimiary codes for generation and integration of Neural networks.
-They are mainly for me to explore ... and fundamentals of Neural networks and their mechanisms ...

-This code repository is also a playground for me to quickly explore and test some of isntant ideas for my upconing journey of second PhD study.
+This repository contains basic experimental and prelimiary codes for various ML concepts and ideas, including neural network merging (e.g., ref [1]), hyper networks and meta learning (e.g., ref [2] and ref [3]), neural network connectivity (e.g., ref [4]).
+This is essentially a playground for me to explore the ML concepts and test some of isntant ideas to ultimately study generation of knowledge, i.e., meaningful neural networks.

-## What is generation and integration of neural networks?

-Contain base code scripts to easily implement specific ones up on